 Processes are like the software dictating how all the moving parts of your business vehicle work together.

-Good processes, in the right place, are the key to a smooth running business vehicle that is comfortable, enjoyable to drive and takes you to your destination – whatever that might be.
+Good processes, in the right place, are the key to a smooth running business vehicle that is comfortable, enjoyable to drive, creates a positive work environment, allows you to take time off, and takes you to your destination – whatever that might be.

 Common issues I resolve in businesses due to process issues are: